Citylink (Idaho)

-Citylink is a public transportation service in parts of Kootenai County, Idaho.
-The agency operates six bus routes in urbanized areas of the county, including the cities of Coeur d'Alene and Post Falls, that run for 13 hours a day, six days a week.
+Citylink is a public transportation system in Kootenai County, Idaho, United States.
+The agency operates six bus routes in urban areas of the county, including the cities of Coeur d'Alene and Post Falls, that run for 13 hours a day, six days a week.
 Patrons are not charged a fare on Citylink buses.
 Citylink is funded by the Coeur d'Alene Tribe, Kootenai County, Kootenai Health, and the Federal Transit Administration.
-The agency's bus fleet consists of 20 buses that can seat up to 33 passengers and are equipped with wheelchair lifts and bicycle racks.
+As of 2012, the agency's bus fleet consists of 20 buses that can seat up to 33 passengers and are equipped with wheelchair lifts and bicycle racks.